Office of the Inspector General (OIG)

 Phone: (202) 619-3148

-Mr. Levinson is a Phi Beta Kappa graduate of the University of Southern California, and earned a J. D. from Georgetown University, where he served as Notes and Comments Editor of The American Criminal Law Review.
-He also holds a Master of Laws degree from The George Washington University.
-He is a Certified Fraud Examiner and a member of the California, New York, and District of Columbia Bars.
+Mr. Levinson is a Phi Beta Kappa graduate of the University of Southern California and earned his law degree from Georgetown University, where he served as Notes and Comments Editor of The American Criminal Law Review.

 Content last reviewed on December 3, 2014